Advice to my Junior Self – Hairdressers Speak about Starting out in the Industry

 • Be kind to everyone you meet, people talk in this industry!

-• And lastly…Always make time for a glass of wine and a download with a friend…. it calms the mind!
+• And lastly…Always make time for a glass of wine and a down low with a friend…. it calms the mind!

 Jason Hogan, associate colourist at Josh Wood

-That the creative process is hard, you start off thinking this will be amazing!
-Then it gets tricky and you think it’s rubbish.
-That makes you think you’re rubbish but if you work hard and stay focused, it will be amazing!
-Hard work, determination and focus WILL get you where you want to be, believe in yourself.
+I’d tell myself that the creative process is hard.
+You start off thinking this will be amazing, then it gets tricky and you think it’s rubbish.
+That makes you think you’re rubbish, but if you work hard and stay focused, it will be amazing!
+Hard work, determination and focus will get you where you want to be, believe in yourself.
 Surround yourself with people who inspire you, support you and celebrate with when you achieve.
 Be a team player and be kind, that includes being kind to yourself.
 If you see it in your mind, you can create it.

 Wear gloves and use hand cream, otherwise you’ll have hands 10 years older than the rest of you!
-Go out more after work, laugh and dance, also when I was really young I dropped Accountancy to be a hairdresser, everyone told me I was wrong.
-I thought then and I still think now it’s the best industry in the world.
-If I could go back, I’d tell myself to stop worrying, do it.
-That’d of saved me some sleepless nights.
+When I was really young, I dropped accountancy to be a hairdresser, even though everyone told me I was wrong.
+I thought then (and I still think now) it’s the best industry in the world.
+If I could go back, I’d tell myself to stop worrying and just do it.
+That would have saved me some sleepless nights.